GMX Referral Code: milk for 10% Off Fees

 - People who want to trade with leverage.
 Centralized exchanges in the US don’t really do the leverage thing.
 Kraken offers leveraged trades, but only up to 5x, and you have to prove you own a mansion and a yacht to qualify.
 GMX makes leverage trading available to everyone.

 - People who want to earn a yield they actually understand.
-Through the GLP and GMX tokens, you can earn solid yields of over 20% and about 7%, respectively.
+Through the GLP and GMX tokens, you can earn solid, although variable, yields.
 Better yet, it’s easy to understand where the yields come from (traders on the platform).
 And there are plenty of stats to back it up.

 Who’s It Not For?

 - People who don’t want risk.
 Crypto is risky no matter how much padding you wear, but GMX brings some new and more exciting risks.
 Leverage trading is like the bungee jumping of crypto.
 Sooner or later, your luck might run out.
 Even token staking is risky.
-If GMX pulls a disappearing act, kiss your tokens goodbye.
+If GMX pulls a disappearing act (the team is anonymous), kiss your tokens goodbye.

 GMX.io Alternatives